programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 #disconnect to clean up the connection to the database
 dbDisconnect(storiesDb)
 ```
-In the program above we do two steps to insert a record:
+In the script above we do two steps to insert a record:
 1. Define the INSERT statement in the line beginning with: query<-"INSERT INTO tbl_newspaper_search_results (
 2. Execute the INSERT statement stored in the query variable with: rsInsert <- dbSendQuery(storiesDb, query)

-Run the program above in R Studio and then execute a SELECT in MySQL Workbench.
+Run the script above in R Studio and then execute a SELECT in MySQL Workbench.
 Do you see the new record you added?

 At this point you likely have more than one record with the story title of "THE LOST LUSITANIA." which is fine for testing, but we don't want duplicate data.
 We will remove the test data and start again.
 Using the query window in MySQL Workbench run this SQL statement:
 ```